mohanrajmas1908/Amazon-Music-Clustering-Project/README.md

 This project builds a complete unsupervised learning pipeline to group songs based on their audio characteristics.
 The goal is to extract meaningful musical segments that support:

-Personalized playlist curation
+	Personalized playlist curation

-Improved song discovery and recommendations
+	Improved song discovery and recommendations

-Artist and competitor analysis
+	Artist and competitor analysis

-Market segmentation for streaming platforms
+	Market segmentation for streaming platforms

-By leveraging clustering techniques, we transform raw musical attributes into actionable insights.
+	By leveraging clustering techniques, we transform raw musical attributes into actionable insights.

-📈 Scope
+📈 Project Scope

-This project demonstrates how clustering can be applied to music datasets for:
+This repository demonstrates how clustering can enhance the music ecosystem:

-Personalized Playlist Curation → Automatically group songs that sound similar.
+✔ Personalized Playlist Curation

-Improved Song Discovery → Suggest similar tracks based on user preferences.
+Automatically group similar-sounding tracks for seamless listening experiences.

+✔ Song Discovery

+Recommend new music that aligns with user taste.

+✔ Artist Analysis

-Artist Analysis → Identify competitive songs in the same audio cluster.
+Identify songs that compete within the same acoustic space.

+✔ Market Segmentation

-Market Segmentation → Analyze listening patterns to optimize recommendations and promotions.
+Analyze patterns across genres to inform marketing and promotional strategies.

 🛠️ Approach